Davide-Gheri/kratos-hydra-selfservice-ui/README.md

 Navigate to `http://localhost:5550` to view the Client application and perform the OAuth2 authorization flow with Hydra and Kratos as identity management system

-### TODO

-* OAuth2 flow works only for existing Kratos identities, it is not possible to `register` while performing the OAuth2 authorization flow
-* Example as React SPA without SSR